Back to Health News & Stories

 young woman trying to sit comfortable while working with back pain

-By Benjamin Duckles, MD, Anesthesiologist/Pain Management Specialist
+By Benjamin Duckles, MD, Anesthesiologist/Pain Management Specialist, Pain Management

 Why is getting the right lower back pain treatment so challenging?

 One reason is that many people don’t know where to start.
 If you’ve been treating your back pain with rest, warm compresses and over-the-counter medications like ibuprofen, you might wonder how long you should wait before seeing a healthcare professional.
-And you’re probably not even sure if you should see your primary care doctor, a spine specialist, an orthopedic surgeon, or a physical therapist.
+Like most, you’re probably not even sure if you should see your primary care doctor, a spine specialist, an orthopedic surgeon, or a physical therapist.

 The path to getting the right help is not always clear, but the best first step is getting an accurate diagnosis.
 That means seeing your primary care doctor or a back specialist first.